mrmccormack/1000-vader/README.md

 ---
 # Your OWN Social Image using Adobe Spark

-- Create your own image for your own README.md file
+- create your own image for your own README.md file
+- your image will replace Mr. McCormack's ** Spark image at top of README.md
-- Must use https://spark.adobe.com/sp/  (Create Graphic)
+- must use https://spark.adobe.com/sp/  (Create Graphic)
+- You must edit the README.md file to change this image
 - you can link to your Adobe Spark image

 ---